 On February 13th 2008, in a league match against Livorno, Ronaldo was stretchered off the field after suffering a ruptured kneecap ligament following an innocuous attempt to win the ball.

-It was the third time Ronaldo had suffered such an injury, and not even the famous Milan Fitness Lab held much hope of him ever recovering – Milan did not renew his contract at the end of the season despite scoring 8 goals in 20 games.
+It was the third time Ronaldo had suffered such an injury, and not even the famous Milan Fitness Lab held much hope of him ever recovering – Milan did not renew his contract at the end of the season despite scoring eight goals in 20 games.

 According to Ronaldo, “My life has always been a series of challenges and I’m psychologically prepared, but this is the biggest challenge of my life.” – Ronaldo

 Out of action for over a year, Ronaldo vowed to prove everyone wrong and return from his third career-threatening injury.

 There were also renewed calls for him to be restored to the Brazil squad once again for the 2010 World Cup.
 This didn’t go through.

-He achieved just this, with a trademark goal against Ghana on June 27th, grabbing his 15th goal in a World Cup finals tournament.
-Brazil would go on to be eliminated by France in the quarter finals.
+He achieved just this, with a trademark goal against Ghana on June 27th.
+Grabbing his 15th goal in a World Cup finals tournament.
+Brazil would go on to be eliminated by France in the quarter-finals.

-Ronaldo Luis Nazario de Lima Childhood Story Plus Untold Biography Facts –Dealing with Weight Problems
+Ronaldo Luis Nazario de Lima Weight Problems:

 He never worked hard enough to get into shape again.

-Ronaldo Luis Nazario de Lima Childhood Story Plus Untold Biography Facts –Announcing his retirement
+Ronaldo Luis Nazario de Lima Retirement:

 Luis Nazario De Lima Ronaldo is usually referred to as, ‘Fat Ronaldo’, ‘Mota(fat) Ronaldo’, ‘Mottai(bald) Ronaldo’, ‘Weird hair cut ronaldo’, ‘The other Ronaldo’.

-Many fans of Ronaldo de Lima genuinely feel heartbroken when someone as great as him is reduced to such low levels and is remembered not for what he has achieved, but for how much he weighs or his hairdo.
+Many fans of Ronaldo de Lima genuinely feel heartbroken.
+When someone as great as him gets reduced to such low levels.
+And is remembered not for what he has achieved.
+But for how much he weighs or his hairdo.

-Now we ask you, will you remember Ronaldo for his weight, or for his goal scoring rate?
+Now we ask you, will you remember Ronaldo for his weight or for his goal-scoring rate?
 Will you remember him for what he did to his hair or what he could do with his feet?

-Ronaldo Luis Nazario de Lima Childhood Story Plus Untold Biography Facts –LifeBogger Rankings
+Ronaldo Luis Nazario de Lima Biography Rankings:

-In Ronaldo, we have a player who has been forced to completely redevelop his game three times having been injured for a cumulative total of more than 36 months.
+In Ronaldo, we have a player who completely redeveloped.
+He redeveloped his game three times.
+Injuries got him for a cumulative total of more than 36 months.
 This is what we think of him in our rankings below.